Kritosaurus: Formerly assigned species and material

 In 1984, Argentine paleontologist José Bonaparte and colleagues named Kritosaurus australis for hadrosaur bones from the late Campanian-early Maastrichtian Los Alamitos Formation of Rio Negro, Patagonia, Argentina.
 In 2010, this species was thought to be a synonym of Secernosaurus koerneri.
 Further analysis proved the bones to belong to a new genus.
 Thus, Huallasaurus was named by Rozadilla et al. (2022).

 In 1990, Jack Horner and David B. Weishampel once again separated Gryposaurus, citing the uncertainty associated with the latter's partial skull.
 Horner in 1992 described two more skulls from New Mexico that he claimed belonged to Kritosaurus and showed that it was quite different from Gryposaurus, but the following year Adrian Hunt and Spencer G. Lucas put each skull in its own genus, creating Anasazisaurus and Naashoibitosaurus.

 Adrian Hunt and Spencer G. Lucas, American paleontologists, named Anasazisaurus horneri in 1993.
 The name was derived from the Anasazi, an ancient Native American people, and the Greek word sauros ("lizard").
 The Anasazi were famous for their cliff-dwellings, such as those in Chaco Canyon, near the location of fossil Anasazisaurus remains.
 The term "Anasazi" itself is actually a Navajo language word, anaasází ("enemy ancestors").
 The species was named in honor of Jack Horner, the American paleontologist who first described the skull in 1992.
 The holotype skull (and only known specimen) was collected in the late 1970s by a Brigham Young University field party working in San Juan County, and is housed at BYU as BYU 12950.

+In 2002, specimen TxVP 41917-1, a partial left maxilla recovered from Bruja Canyon in Big Bend National Park, was assigned to Kritosaurus, as cf. K. navajovius.
+Twenty years later, it was discovered to contain a number of useful diagnostic traits that allow it to be described as a new taxon, and thus Malefica was named by Prieto-Márquez and Wagner (2023).